Debugger.godMode() – Hacking JVM Applications With the Debugger

 health_object_DebugLabel.getValue()

-The Evaluate dialog doesn’t think this is valid code, but we’ll try anyway:
+The Evaluate dialog doesn’t think this is valid code, but we’ll try it anyway:

 Referencing a property through a debug label in the Evaluate dialog Referencing a property through a debug label in the Evaluate dialog

 The expression returns the current spaceship’s health, so this approach works!
-Reasonably, the setter should work too:
+As you would expect, the setter works, too:

 health_object_DebugLabel.setValue(100)

 After evaluating the setter, let’s resume the application and verify that the changes took effect.
-Indeed, the health bar is full!
+Yep – I see a full health bar!

 Hook the expression

 This can be done using non-suspending breakpoints.
-This type of breakpoints is commonly used for logging; however, the logging expression does not necessarily need to be pure.
+This type of breakpoint is commonly used for logging; however, the logging expression does not necessarily need to be pure.
 Therefore, we can introduce the desired side effect within the logging expression.
-Still, it remains uncertain where to set this breakpoint, since we don’t have the source code of the application.
+But without the source code, it seems as though we don’t have anywhere to set this breakpoint.

-Remember I said that we might use the sources of the Java standard library?
-Here is the idea.
-IntelliJ IDEA and its plugins are written in Java/Kotlin, and they use Swing as the UI framework.
+Remember how I said that we might use the sources of the Java/Kotlin standard library?
+Here’s the idea: IntelliJ IDEA and its plugins are written in Java/Kotlin, and they use Swing as the UI framework.
 Consequently, Space Invaders is sure to call code from these dependencies.
 This means that we can use their sources to set breakpoints.

 Info icon

-To maintain simplicity, we didn’t specify a particular JDK version and initialized the project with the one suggested by IntelliJ IDEA.
-However, for best results, it’s recommended to use sources that closely match the version used in the runtime.
+For the sake of simplicity, we didn’t specify a JDK version.
+Instead we initialized the project with the version suggested by IntelliJ IDEA.
+However, for best results, we recommend using sources that closely match the version used to run your program.

 Breakpoints dialog showing a logging breakpoint for java.awt.event.KeyListener::keyPressed Breakpoints dialog showing a logging breakpoint for java.awt.event.KeyListener::keyPressed